 The answer to this question is simple.
 You need elasticity because business, like life, is unpredictable.
 Twenty-five years ago, OEMs asked why are we locked into our own manufacturing capacity regardless of demand, and EMS1.0 was born.
 Now they are asking themselves why are we locked into a single outsourced supplier regardless of technical capability, volumes, and manufacturing geography.
 Suddenly the old EMS model seems cumbersome and unable to react to the demands of the current market.
 Current contractual models are harsh and seem to work against the agility the customers need and terms and conditions seem less and less like a partnership agreement.

 An entire world of manufacturing is waiting for you, why wouldn’t you access it.
-And since the route to that capacity is simpler, faster and more efficient than the old model, it’s no wonder more and more engineers and buyers are embracing EMS2.0, MaaS, and the idea of elastic capacity.
+And since the route to that capacity is simpler, faster and more efficient than the old model, it’s no wonder more and more engineers and buyers have embraced EMS2.0, MaaS, and the idea of elastic capacity.

-Before Uber, standing in line or hailing a passing taxi seemed fine, now consumers are used to a much more flexible customer-centric service.
+Before Uber, standing in line or hailing a passing taxi seemed fine.
+Now consumers expect flexible customer-centric service.
 Expect the same in the manufacturing world!